aTamarsh/aTamarsh/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on building my portfolio.

-- 🌱 I’m currently learning Flutter!

-- 🧔🏾‍♂️ About me: A post-baccalaureate student in Computer Science at Oregon State University.
+- 🧔🏾‍♂️ About me: I'm a post-baccalaureate student in Computer Science at Oregon State University.
+Currently based in Portland, OR.

 - ⚡ Fun fact(s): I was born and raised in Sri Lanka.
-After that, I immigrated to the melting pot of Queens, NY.
+It's nicknamed the Pearl of the Indian Ocean and teardrop of India!

 <p align="center">
   <a href="mailto:<abeysekera.tamarsh@gmail.com>?subject=Came%20from%20Github"><img src="https://img.shields.io/badge/gmail-%23D14836.svg?&style=for-the-badge&logo=gmail&logoColor=white" /></a>&nbsp;&nbsp;&nbsp;&nbsp;